Alan heeks

 Alan Heeks

-His planned fourth book is Natural Happiness: Use gardening skills to cultivate yourself.
+Alan is a successful author, workshop leader and innovator with a passion for sustainability and resilience in the full sense: human, social, environmental and economic.
+His fourth book, published March 2024, is Natural Happiness: Use Organic Gardening Skills to Cultivate Yourself.
 Tailormade for these stormy times, it shows how gardening methods like composting, mulching and crop rotation can be used to cultivate human nature in order to grow through daily stresses and big issues like climate change.
 See more here.

 Alan’s second and third books explore aspects of creative ageing.
 These are Out Of The Woods: A guide to life for men beyond 50, and Not Fade Away: staying happy when you’re over 64!, which is written for men and women.
 Alan comments: “The process of maturing, through midlife and beyond, can be both exciting and painful, often at the same time.
 My own journey through these years has been intense, but positive, and I have learnt a lot from the workshops I have led on this theme.”